rappasoft/laravel-livewire-tables/docs/filters/creating-filters.md

 weight: 2
 ---

-To create filters, you must implement the `filters()` method on your component.
+To create filters, you must implement the `filters()` method on your component, which must return an array.

 ```php
 public function filters(): array